Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

-{\bf eROSITA QPE2:} The flares in eROSITA QPE2 have a duration of order 0.5 hr, a period of about 2.4 hr, and time-averaged luminosity of $\langle L_{\rm X} \rangle\simeq 3 \times 10^{41} \ergs$.
+{\bf eROSITA QPE2:} The flares in eRO-QPE2 have a duration of order 0.5 hr, a recurrence time of about 2.4 hr, and time-averaged luminosity of $\langle L_{\rm X} \rangle\simeq 3 \times 10^{41} \ergs$.
 For this QPE candidate the time between flares is sufficiently short to be consistent with RLO of a star with $M_* \lesssim 0.5 M_\odot$ on a circular orbit (eq. \ref{eq:ecc}).
-We favor, though, a lower mass star on a mildly eccentric orbit, e.g., $M_* \simeq 0.1 M_\odot$ and $e \simeq 0.3$ or $M_* \simeq 0.15 M_\odot$ and $e \simeq 0.1$.
+We favor, though, a lower mass star on a mildly eccentric orbit, e.g., $M_* \simeq 0.1 M_\odot$ and $e \simeq 0.5$ or $M_* \simeq 0.2 M_\odot$ and $e \simeq 0.3$ (or slightly higher eccentricities for an orbital period that is twice the recurrence time).
 A lower mass star is also favored by the short flare duration in our model (eq. \ref{eq:flaredt}).
-The time-averaged X-ray luminosity in eRosita QPE2 corresponds to a stellar mass-loss rate of $\simeq 3 \times 10^{-4} (f_{\rm sh}/0.01)^{-1} \mspy$, somewhat lower than our default prediction (eq. \ref{eq:Mdoteq}).
-We suggest that this is because the radiative efficiency of the circularization shocks $f_{\rm sh}$ is somewhat lower in QPE2 due to the lower orbital eccentricity.
+The time-averaged X-ray luminosity in eRO-QPE2 corresponds to a stellar mass-loss rate of $\simeq 3 \times 10^{-4} (f_{\rm sh}/0.01)^{-1} \mspy$, somewhat lower than our default prediction (eq. \ref{eq:Mdoteq}).
+We suggest that this is because the radiative efficiency of the circularization shocks $f_{\rm sh}$ is somewhat lower in eRO-QPE2 due to the lower orbital eccentricity.